Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 Maybe you need everyone in the marketing department to be a member of one group.
 But what happens if people leave, or new employees are hired?
 In that case, try creating a dynamic group.

-Dynamic Office 365 Groups are implemented through queries executed against Azure Active Directory.
+Dynamic Microsoft 365 Groups are implemented through queries executed against Azure Active Directory.
 The queries defining group membership can only be created and maintained through your ADD console.

-You should also know that you'll need an ADD Premium license for every account that comes in scope for a query used by a dynamic Office 365 Group.
+You should also know that you’ll need an ADD Premium license for every account that comes in scope for a query used by a dynamic Microsoft 365 Group.